AliyunContainerService/pouch/docs/features/pouch_with_lxcfs.md

 * /proc/swaps
 * /proc/uptime

 Pouch has supported LXCFS in early versions and has been stable.
-In another word, if users enable LXCFS, there will be a dameon process lxcfs running on host.
-Generally, when creating a container with resource limit, some virtual files mapping this container would be created in cgroup filesystm.
+In another word, if users enable LXCFS, there will be a daemon process lxcfs running on host.
+Generally, when creating a container with resource limit, some virtual files mapping this container would be created in cgroup filesystem.
 And LXCFS would dynamically read value in these files like `memory.limit_in_bytes`, and generate a branch new virtual file on the host(for example `/var/lib/lxc/lxcfs/proc/meminfo`), then binding this file to the container.
 At last, processes in container would get the real resource view by reading files like `/proc/meminfo`.

-Here is the architeture of LXCFS and container:
+Here is the architecture of LXCFS and container:

 ![pouch_with_lxcfs](../static_files/pouch_with_lxcfs.png)